interior header image

 The 2026 playbook for “Answer Engine Optimization” is this:

-The 60-Word Rule: Use H2 headings that are literal questions, immediately followed by a 40–60 word “definition block.”
+Use H2 headings that are literal questions, immediately followed by a 40–60 word “definition block.”
 No fluff.

 For example: “What time does the Rose Parade start?”

-The “Fact Density” Requirement: AI models ignore vague prose.
+“Fact Density”: AI models dismiss vague prose.
 They don’t care about your colorful writing.
 They want information and data.
 If you lead with “A survey of 500 Gen Xers found 62% prefer Coke to Pepsi” you are 4x more likely to be a cited source.

 The Content “Organ Donor”

 When you follow these rules, you aren’t really a publisher anymore.
 You are breaking your body of work into small, meaty chunks for Google to feed to its users so they don’t have to visit your site.
 It doesn’t sound like much fun, and it sure doesn’t sound like a recipe for engagement.
+If you love to write and like to infuse creativity into your work, this isn’t your thing.

 By targeting the AI snippet, you are deciding to give up the engagement, or “dwell time,”that Discover prefers.

-Recent data shows that organic click-through rates (CTR) can plummet by over 60% when an AI Overview is present.
+Keep in mind that recent data shows that organic click-through rates (CTR) can plummet by over 60% when an AI Overview is present.

-If you provide the “hero” information upfront, the user has no reason to click.
+If you provide the key information upfront, the user has no reason to click.
 If they do click, they don’t stay.
 You’re being asked to choose between being a source for a robot or a destination for a human.

 Splitting the Difference: Contextual Layering

 So, how do you win on both front?
-We’re seeing a shift toward “Contextual Layering.”
+We’re seeing publishers shift toward “Contextual Layering.”
 Instead of just giving the answer, publishers are beginning to lead with a “Yes, and…” approach to highlight depth.

 Layer 1: Targeting AI